This part of the documentation covers advanced configuration options and

 trends: List of trend names (e.g., [XAD, YAD, ZAD, LDF, ZDF, SMS, TOT]) to include in diagnostic output

-Modifications should be introduced in scripts/runtime/scriptlib/config-nemo.yml directly.
+Modifications should be introduced in the output configuration templates (e.g., scripts/runtime/presets/output_cfg/output-climate.yml) directly.

 XIOS settings